 Human groups with strong religious feelings AND a hard "work ethic" have often a lot of children also.
 Hard work ethic WITHOUT strong religious feelings often fails to prodcue very much children - as we all know.

-The Vikings visited the Azores Islands, they left their house mouses there which are a proof of that They are located in the middle of the...
+The Vikings visited the Azores Islands, they left their house mouses there which are a proof of that The Azores Islands - they are locat...

 Abstract Scientific data about people following an "anthroposophic lifestyle" show that new forms of religiosity and spiritualit...

 In the last post, we had an article about The Institute of Advanced Study at Durham University discussing "Race, Religion and Inheritan...